 The original OMN was launched in 2012.
 This was renamed to OMN Classic in 2017 when we launched the second generation of OMN which we refer to as OMN2.
-In August 2020 we launched the first of the apps in the third generation – OMN3 macOS.
+In August 2020 we launched the first of the apps in the third generation – OMN3 macOS, which was followed in December 2020 with OMN3 Android.

 - Blue/white – OMN Classic